 lightbox image of the Kandos burnout track

-Our User Unfriendly Interface CD ROM from the early 90’s was resurrected for DVD Dead Drop at the Museum of the Moving Image, New York, USA, Insert Disc 22 Sept – 29 Oct 2012.
+Our User Unfriendly Interface CD Rom from 1996 has been resurrected and shown in DVD Dead Drop, Museum of the Moving Image, New York 2012

-You can see a video run through of the original work here.
+Here is a link to a video run through of the work

-Last year Nature In The Dark, a project organised by La Trobe Uni and Victoria Parks & Wildlife commissioned us to create a short video, Epicormic that was screened with other artists works at Federation Square Big Screen, Melbourne 23rd November to 22nd December 2012.
-The project launch was at North Melbourne Town Hall 6pm 21st November
+In 2012, Nature In The Dark, a project organised by La Trobe Uni and Victoria Parks & Wildlife commissioned us to create a short video, Epicormic that was screened with other artists works at Federation Square Big Screen, Melbourne 23rd November to 22nd December 2012.
+The project launch was at North Melbourne Town Hall 6pm 21st November.

 still from Epicormic